 Business interests are often subject to extortion by corrupt politicians.

-Other forms of extortionary acts may not imply or involve violence at all, but have more of a white collar, quid pro quo savor to them.
+Other forms of extortionary acts may not imply or involve violence at all but have more of a white collar, and quid pro quo savor to them.

 Information can be cited as leverage by law enforcement.